madhusudhan0212/SelfDrivingCar/VehicleDetection-P5/writeup.md

 ####1.
 HOG features extraction from the training images.

-The code for this step is contained in the 7 and 11 code cells of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the 7 and 11 code cells of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: